hi3ec/PassiveScanner/README.md

-# mongodb
+# Passive Scanner
-passive scanner and save to mongodb
+passive scanner and save to database